-NOW ALSO AVAILABLE, as an eBook for the Kindle, Nook, and tablets.
+THEIR BIOGRAPHY IS NOW AVAILABLE, as an eBook for the Kindle, Nook, and other tablets.

-Includes additional photographs and more details on making the movie, The Yearling, at an introductory price of $4.99!
+Includes additional photographs and more details on the making of the movie, The Yearling, for only $4.99.

 Read part of it, through the Amazon link on our Amber Publishing page.

 This website features several videos, including a rare

 interview with the founding Piper brothers.